mattyod/srcy/README.md

 *default value*: {}

-In some cases you may wish to replace a file reference with one or many others. **N.B** replace takes presedence over [wildcards](#refswildcards).
+In some cases you may wish to replace a file reference with one or many others. **N.B** replace takes precedence over [wildcards](#refswildcards).

-You may have Javascript files that reference images dynamically such as this:
+You may have JavaScript files that reference resources dynamically such as this:

 ```
 "img/buttons/" + onOffState + ".gif"
 ```

-You may wish to specify that this reference should refer to two seperate image
+You may wish to specify that this reference should refer to two separate resource files:
-files:

 * "img/buttons/on.gif"
 * "img/buttons/off.gif"

-In order to acheive this you would set the replace attribute to be:
+In order to achieve this you would set the replace attribute to be:

 ```
 "replace": {